OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 const fs = require('fs');

-const server = 'www.google.com'; // Use a standard, trusted site
+const server = 'www.google.com'; // Use a well-known, trusted website for this example

 const port = 443;

-// Choose the correct CA certificate file path for your ServBay version
+// Use the correct CA file path for your ServBay version

 // For Apple Silicon: